kinertiateam/goBoost-API-Docs/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
-review_source_id | [] | If a review_source_id is returned it will only return reviews belonging to that review source.
-Review sources are all the review sites we retrieve reviews from. start_date | null | If a date is given it will return all opportunities from the start date on (inclusive).
-Format: '' company_ids | [] | If company IDs are present it will only return opportunities belonging to those companies. limit | null | If limit is set it will limit the number of returned results.
+review_source_id | [] | If a review_source_id is set, it will only return reviews belonging to that review source.
+Review sources are all the review sites we retrieve reviews from. start_date | null | If a date is given, it will return all opportunities from the start date on (inclusive).
+Format: '' company_ids | [] | If Company IDs are present, it will only return opportunities belonging to those companies. limit | null | If limit is set, it will limit the number of returned results.
 Default is to return all. page | null | If a page is set, in combination with limit, it will return paginated results.

 ### HTTP Request